SHIPPING starts at 29 DKK | FREE SHIPPING in Denmark on orders over 499 DKK

 Nice to meet you!

-I’m from sunny Plovdiv, Bulgaria and since 2009 have lived all over Denmark: Aalborg (my Danish hometown), Herning and now Copenhagen.
-I’ve spent about ⅓ of my life in Denmark, which is why I feel competent enough to make sweeping generalisations about Danes and Danish culture and to put them on postcards for you to enjoy.
+I’m originally from sunny Plovdiv, Bulgaria and since 2009 have lived all over Denmark: Aalborg (my Danish hometown), Herning and now Copenhagen.
+I’ve spent most of my adult life in Denmark, which is why I feel competent enough to make sweeping generalisations about Danes and Danish culture and to put them on postcards for you to enjoy.

 I’m passionate about exploring forests, watching sunrises, eating wild berries, drinking tea, staring into the night skies, being cosy at home, having bonfires, baking cakes, biking in the countryside and drawing all these things.